godilov/nd-dotfiles-nvim/README.md

 ## Philosophy

-The config contains only nvim-specific things and settings to keep it clean and small:
+The config contains only Nvim-specific things and settings to keep it clean and small:
 - Vim options
 - Extra commands
 - Plugins initialization